 I have complete City & Guilds in Patchwork and Quilting at both Certificate and Diploma level.

 Much of my work has been connected with indigo dyeing, in particular using Shibori techniques.
 This is the Japanese technique where binding, clamping or gathering the cloth is used to prevent dye reaching parts of the fabric.
 I mainly use Nui Shibori where tightly pulled stitching is used to create the design.
-I have use a combintion of stitching, beads and natural objects to enhance my work, but lately I have been concentrating on embroidery.
+I have use a combintion of stitching, beads and natural objects to enhance my work, but lately I have been concentrating on emphasising my work embroidery.

 I learned to embroider at the age of ten, when I was given a tray cloth by my Grandmother who believed I spent too much time with my nose in a book.
 I haven't stopped since, slowly working my way from transfers and kits to creating my own work.
 I have a City & Guilds Level 3 Diploma in Creative Embroidery taken with Isabel Clover at Suffolk College and I am a member of The Embroiderers Guild and